epcervantes7/btmorphmirror/docs/validation.rst

 Comparison with L-Measure
 --------------------------

-We compare our library with the "golden standard", L-Measure through the results generated by L-Measure that are publicly accessible through `NeuroMorpo.org <NeuroMorpho.org>`_.
+Btmorph is compared to the "golden standard" L-Measure through the publicly available data at `NeuroMorpo.org <NeuroMorpho.org>`_.

 In most cases the results obtained with the btmorph library are similar; there are some slight differences that reflect slight implementation details and some measures are interpreted differently; implementation details of L-Measure can be found `(here) <http://cng.gmu.edu:8080/Lm/help/index.htm>`_ and the meaning of the morphometrics displayed on NeuroMorpho.org are explained `here <http://neuromorpho.org/neuroMorpho/myfaq.jsp>`_.